 Dining and Communal Areas:

 Serolo Safari lodge scores once again with simplicity.
 There's a small lounge area for reading and relaxing, and an outdoor dining area in the shade of a giant Mashatu tree, as well as a small plunge pool, all looking out onto a small water hole.
-The waterhole is lit by night, allowing one to see what comes down to drink, though at the time of our most recent visit (January 2023) the Fever Berry trees were blocking the light from actually shining on the waterhole, which will hopefully be addressed.
-The food was good overall, and chefs Kenny and OT were very engaging, giving us many good laughs during our stay there.
-They even went to the trouble of arranging a bush dinner on our last night, which was just magical.
+The waterhole is lit by night, allowing one to see what comes down to drink, and on our camera trap we recorded Elephant, Impala, Baboons and a solitary Spotted Hyena (good rains meant that there was plenty of surface water available, so the camp waterhole was not a big attraction).
+The food was good overall, simple and tasty with adequate portions.
+We certainly never went hungry, and indeed, no one has ever starved on a safari!

 Game Drives: